mikejsavage/prelinux/README.md

 Secondly, how do you __know__ that your code was running?
 An attacker who is able to observe your boot process may be able to mimic it.
 A malicious initrd could `dd` to create fake disk activity, tell the user everything is wonderful, and then steal their encryption key.

-A possible workaround for this is to store two pieces of information on the prelinux partition:
+A possible workaround for this is to build an approximation to two-factor authentication.
+Firstly, we store two pieces of information on the prelinux partition:

 - a counter which is incremented on every boot
-- a secret which is used to create one-time MACs of the counter, __after__ the incremented counter has been synced to disk (this is required so MACs don't get repeated if you pull the plug)
+- a secret which is used to create one-time hashes of the counter, __after__ the incremented counter has been synced to disk (this is required so hashes don't get repeated if you pull the plug)

-You can then keep the secret on another device (such as your phone) and the last value of the counter you saw.
-This gives you something approximating two-factor authentication of your boot process.
-You need to check two things:
+Then you can copy the secret on another device (such as your phone) and keep track of the last counter value you saw.
+This allows you to check two things:

-- the MAC computed by prelinux is valid
+- the hash computed by prelinux is valid, implies the prelinux partition knows the secret
-- counter values aren't being reused - someone could have been looking over your shoulder!
+- counter values aren't being reused - an attacker could have been looking over your shoulder!

 Other applications
 ------------------